 |Intermediate SUV||S$ 43/day|

-On average a rental car in France costs S$ 89 per day.
+On average a car hire in France costs S$ 52 per day.

-Intermediate (Ford Focus or similar) is the most frequently booked rental car type in France.
+Mini (Fiat 500 or similar) is the most frequently booked car hire type in France.

 Before you rent a car in France, you need to remember to drive on the right-hand side of the road and overtake on the left.
 Seatbelts are mandatory, and the use of mobile phones (even with hands-free systems) when driving is prohibited.
 You must give way to traffic coming from the right if there is no road sign at a crossing.